thijstriemstra/music-sort/README.md

 # music-sort

-Organize audio files and generate trackslists for Arduino serial audio players like the YX5300 and JQ6500-28P.
+Organize audio files and generate tracklists for Arduino serial audio players like the YX5300 and JQ6500-28P.

 ## Supported players